npcole/npyscreen/docs/source/widgets.rst

 *make_attributes_list(unicode_string, attribute)*
     A convenience function.
 Retuns a list the length of the unicode_string provided, with each entry of the list containing a copy of attribute.

+*resize()*
+    You can override this method to perform any necessary actions when the widget is resized.
+(New in version 4.3.0)